 This interview appeared originally in The New Inquiry Magazine, Issue No. 3: Arguing the Web.
 Support TNI.
 Subscribe to the magazine for $2Samantha Garcia: We first met in Zuccotti Park in early November 2011.

 Douglas Rushkoff: Oh right, remember?
 Back in the good old days of protest and revolutionary action.

-SH: Of imminent utopia. since then, we’ve had the Bloomberg eviction, SocialMediaWeek, SxSW — and even an array of seismic sociopolitical events outside the first world.
+SG: Of imminent utopia.
+Since then, we’ve had the Bloomberg eviction, SocialMediaWeek, SxSW — and even an array of seismic sociopolitical events outside the first world.
 What has life been like for you since then?